 A road work permit for certain residential driveways may be applied for through a self-assessable application process.
 For information on what types of driveways are eligible, review the Self-assessable road work permit application process information sheet.
-Self-assessable driveway applications incur a reduce fee, and no inspections are required.
+Self-assessable driveway applications incur a reduced fee, and no inspections are required.
 These applications are online only.

 Gantries, hoarding and scaffolding

-You must talk to a council officer directly if your works involve gantries, hoarding and scaffolding.
+You must talk to a Council officer directly if your works involve gantries, hoarding and scaffolding.
 For more information, view the Requirements for works zones, gantries, scaffolding and hoarding guidelines.

 To find out more about works in the road reserve, read the Driveways and other works in the road reserve information sheet.

-Bud (fairy) lighting in council trees
+Bud (fairy) lighting in Council trees

-Council encourages business owners to consider installing bud lighting (fairy lights) in council's street trees, adjacent to their business.
-Business owners can use this bud lighting application form and information sheet to apply to install bud lighting on nearby council trees.
-Council does not charge an application fee or a fee for having your bud lights in council trees.
+Council encourages business owners to consider installing bud lighting (fairy lights) in Council's street trees, adjacent to their business.
+Business owners can use this bud lighting application form and information sheet to apply to install bud lighting on nearby Council trees.
+Council does not charge an application fee or a fee for having your bud lights in Council trees.